syncfusion-content/wpf-docs/wpf/GridControl/Autofit-Cells.md

 <tr>
 <td>
 IncludeCellsWithinCoveredRange</td><td>
-`ResizeCoveredCells` option only autofits the last row or column of a covered range.
-But this option autofits the columns or rows before the last one also.</td></tr>
+`ResizeCoveredCells` option only autofit the last row or column of a covered range.
+But this option autofit the columns or rows before the last one also.</td></tr>
 <tr>
 <td>
 IncludeHiddenCells</td><td>